 - Lord Selmy ruling in 49 AC, a guest at the Golden Wedding.

 - Unnamed Selmy, grandfather of Ser Barristan Selmy.
-He didn't trust Dornishmen.
+He did not trust Dornishmen.

 - Unnamed cousin of Barristan, married to the girl Barristan was supposed to marry before joining the Kingsguard.

 - Unnamed Selmys, cousins of Barristan Selmy, who played with him games involving kissing in his boyhood at Harvest Hall.